CPD and IOSH accredited

 • Identify the equipment required for leak testing

-• Explain the use of Helium as a trace gas
+• Recall why Helium is used as a trace gas

 • Identify PSV ratings